tensor365/airflow-label-studio-provider/README.md

 <br/>

-### 1. NTLM Authentification Example
+### 1. Authentification Example
 <br/>

 **Prerequisites**:
 <br>
-• A login account with password
+• A Label Studio Token
-• URL of your Qlik Sense Site (with the virtual proxy using NTLM auth)
+• URL of your Label Studio Site

 **Step 1**: Login in your Airflow Server.